BenGorUser/User/README.md

 this library offers a well tested and documented codebase with many common use cases already implemented, such as:

  * User registration
+    * Basic
- * User registration with confirmation email
+    * with confirmation email
+    * By invitation
+ * Change password
+    * Basic
+    * Without old password
- * Remember password
+    * By request remember password
  * Log in / log out
- * User invitation
  * User removal
  * Role management
     * Grant